shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### Data privacy with closures

-We can achieve data privacy and privacy with the help of closures as well as functions have ability to access and remember the variable of their their parent's lexical enviornment.
+We can achieve data privacy with the help of closures as well as functions have ability to access and remember the variable of their their parent's lexical enviornment.

 ```
 function counter() {